semodi/semodi.github.io/_pages/nyc_neighborhood.md

 This linear approximation to distances on a sphere works well for the small angles we are interested in.

 I expressed incident counts for each neighborhood as multiples of the average amount of incidents in all of NYC and normalized them by the neighborhood area.
 I then combined together data on arrests and shootings.
 As the normalization occured before the datasets were combined, more weight was automatically given to shootings.
+The final metric for safety is expressed as a multiple of the crime rate across all of NYC.
+The following map shows this metric on a log-2 scale:

 {% include render_crime.html %}